Ludoviccccc/SimulateurGPT/README.md

 The performed mutations consist of changing the existing instructions
 ### Results
 The result of an exploration with **kNN** with k=2.
+I think the shape of the distributions gaussian.
+This is probably a consequence of Central limit theorem ?
 ![Alt text](image/comp_times_k2.png)
 ![Alt text](image/comp_ratios_2.png)